erikgrueter/Javascript-tricks/operator-precedence.md

 // 4
 // 4
 ```
 Why 4?
 Because addition has a right to left associativity.
-This means

 So